-Final Exam The final exam will be scheduled during the examination period December 7-22 inclusive.
+Final Exam The final exam will be scheduled during the standard examination period.
 For a full description of the final exam regulations, see the UBC Calendar page on Student Conduct during Examinations.

-Scaling Grades may be scaled to be in line historical standards and to ensure fairness across the sections.
+Scaling Grades may be scaled to be in line with historical standards and to ensure fairness across the sections.
 No scaling will be decided upon until all assessments are completed.